Learn from patient safety events service

 - to administer the LFPSE service for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

 - to improve the performance, design and usefulness of the LFPSE service.

 Sending notifications and invitations to you.
 Identity and contact data will be used:

-- to notify you if your Learn from patient safety events account has not been accessed for an extended period of time and any intention of NHS Improvement to de-activate the account within a specified timeframe.
+- to notify you if your Learn from patient safety events account has not been accessed for an extended period of time and any intention of NHS England to de-activate the account within a specified timeframe.

 You will receive the above notifications and invitations but can object at any time by contacting us on email@example.com.